 Park Tickets, Fastpasses, and Things to Do

 For park tickets, pricing, (and other information), you can go directly to Disney’s website.
 Before you arrive at Disney World, you will want to check the operating hours for each of the parks for each day of your visit.
 Disney’s website is the best place to look at these hours.
 You will also find some good tips and information about tickets at Disney Tourist Blog.
 To get some basic information on Fastpasses, see my guide to Fastpass+.
-For touring plans to know what to do and when, Touring Plans is your go-to source.
+For what to do and when, Touring Plans is your go-to source.
 Their plans are amazing and will save you hours of standing in lines.
 I use them all the time.

 Not sure whether you should get the Disney Dining Plan?
 Read my guide on the Disney Dining Plan to help you decide.
 In it, I give you all the information you need to make the right decision for your family.
 If you are on a tight budget, read my tips for saving money on food at Disney World.
 If you are interested in getting groceries so you can eat in your room, check out this post.

 For a description of every restaurant at Disney World, look at the dining section of the Unofficial Guide to Walt Disney World.
 Then head over to All Ears to see the menu for every restaurant on property.
-This will give you a good idea about the items to choose from and the costs of food at Disney World.
+This will give you a good idea about the items to choose from and the prices of food at Disney World.
 All Ears also has reviews for all the restaurants too.
 I check out the menus at All Ears before every trip.

 I will be the first one to tell you that going to Disney World is expensive.
 For me, it’s important to save money wherever I can to make the trip more affordable.
 Hands down, the best resource out there for saving money on a Disney trip is mousesavers.com.
 They have tips and discounts for every aspect of a Disney trip.
 Since my very first trip, they have been one of my go-to sources.
+If you are going to be staying offsite and want discounts on park tickets, head over to Undercover Tourist.

 Planning a trip to Disney World can quickly go from being fun to completely overwhelming you.
-But, with the right advice, you can plan the trip of your dreams without the fear and confusion.
+But, with the right advice, you can plan the trip of your dreams without fear and confusion.
 I use all of the above sources for my own trips and have never been disappointed.
-I feel confident that with the above list of the best resources for planning a Disney World trip, you will plan a trip your family will remember for a lifetime.
+I feel confident that with this list of the best resources for planning a Disney World trip, you will plan a trip your family will remember for a lifetime.
 For additional advice, browse through the Disney section of my blog.
 If you need specific answers or would like some individualized advice, leave me a comment and I will be happy to help you plan your trip.
 Happy travels!